conduktor/conduktor-docs/src/pages/changelog/Console-1.28.0.md

 Tags written with the naming convention `<key>/<value>` will automatically be added as similar labels:
 - `<key>: <value>`

-If there is a conflict such as; a topic containing tags with the same key, that already has the target label, or is not written with this naming convention, then they will be created as follows:
+If there is a conflict such as; a topic containing tags with the same key, that already has the target label, or is not written with this naming convention, then they will be created with a `tag-` prefix as follows:
 ````yaml
 tag-<value>: true
 ````